How to Say “I Love You” in Japanese (And Why You Shouldn’t)

 Love is a many-splendored thing, as they say, and now you can say it in Japanese!

 Learn more Japanese with Busuu, the award-winning online language course.
-Our bite-sized lessons are designed by language experts to help you reach your goals.
+Our bite-sized lessons are designed by language experts to help you reach your goals, on your own way, at your own pace.